 Humus, the foundation of life on Mother Earth.

-10:00 – 12:00: Theory: What is healing compost?
+10:00 – 12:00: Theory: What is healing compost soil?
 Ingredients, structure, soil organisms, paramagnetism

-12:00 - 13:30: Lunch break - picnic with small buffet
+12:00 - 13:30: Lunch break - Picnic with small buffet

-Steinkraft, Marika Sannegger 0660 – 821 80 20 or office@steinkraft-naturerocks.com
+Steinkraft company, Marika Sannegger 0660 – 821 80 20 or office@steinkraft-naturerocks.com

-👉 Here you'll find the product of the month and a good overview of all STEINKRAFT product lines.
+👉 Here you will find the product of the month and a good overview of all STEINKRAFT areas

-👉 Here you can find all STEINKRAFT products at a glance - directly in the shop
+👉 Here you will find all STEINKRAFT products at a glance - directly in the shop